dmora127/CHTC-BioCafe-Fall25-Minimap2/README.md

 > [!IMPORTANT]
 > Replace `<input_ref_genome_fasta_file_name>` with the actual name of your reference genome FASTA file (e.g., `G_californianus_813.fasta`), not the path to the file.
 The path to the file is specified in the `transfer_input_files` attribute.
 Our executable script will look for the FASTA file in the top-level working directory of the job, which is where HTCondor places the transferred input files.

-3. Submit your `minimap2_index.sub` job to the OSPool
+3. Submit your `minimap2_index.sub` job to the CHTC Pool.
     ```
     condor_submit minimap2_index.sub
     ```